Making eye contact while public speaking is a simple yet powerful way to connect with an audience.

 #2- Pick one person and maintain eye contact for 3 to 5 seconds.

-Often, presenters may find themselves maintaining eye contact with a single person for too long.
+Often, presenters find themselves maintaining eye contact with a single person for too long.
 This can make that person feel uncomfortable and feel like they are being singled out.
-My suggestion is for you to pick one person, maintain eye contact for three to five seconds, then find someone else in the audience.
+My suggestion is to pick one person, maintain eye contact for three to five seconds, then find someone else in the audience.
 You may be wondering why three to five seconds?
 Usually, this is the time it takes to finish a sentence and make a point.

 #3 – Notice where your eyes are at the end of your sentences